Winter Maintenance for Ponds

 1) Safely Stow Your Pond Equipment

-One of the first things to determine is when to shut down pond equipment such as the pump, filter, and UV clarifier.
+One of the first things to determine is when to shut down pond equipment, such as the pump, filter, and UV clarifier.
 If local winter temperatures are relatively moderate, keeping the pumps operating will keep the pond surface from freezing.
-In areas where temperatures are more frigid, you’ll want to shut down your pond equipment.
+In areas with more frigid temperatures, you’ll want to shut down your pond equipment.

-If you continue to run the pump, you end up mixing colder surface water with the warmer, more stable temperatures in the pond bottom, where your fish will hibernate.
-Also, if your water pumps to waterfalls and streams where ice may form, you’re taking water away from the pond itself.
+If you continue to run the pump, you mix colder surface water with the warmer, more stable temperatures in the pond bottom, where your fish will hibernate.
+Also, if your water pumps to waterfalls and streams where ice may form, you’re taking water away from the pond.

 After removing your pond equipment for the winter, store them safely indoors and away from the elements.
-Your equipment will last longer, and you won’t be scrambling for replacements come spring.
-Check manufacture details for the best way to store your equipment when not in use.
+Your kit will last longer, and you won’t scram for replacements come spring.
+Check manufacturer details for the best way to store your equipment when not in use.

 2) Look Into De-Icing Options